See

 • Forest Railway Train Ride (Umaji Hot Spring)

-This is a replica of the steam locomotive that ran in front of Umaji Hot Spring primarily to transport Yanase cedar Until 1955.
-The ride is about 10 minutes long and travels two laps around a 300-meter course.
+This is a replica of the steam locomotive that ran in front of Umaji Hot Spring primarily to transport Yanase cedar until 1955.
+The ride is about 10 minutes long and travels two laps around a 300-meter (984-foot) course.

 • Forest Railway Train Ride